chadjwilson/cscs530/Assignments/ModelProposal_ResilienceInEngineeredMilitarySystems.md

 #Assess Environmental Impact method
  for each agent check if not inop update agent functional performance level due to environmental conditions
-  #foilage (-1...-5) impacts survivability (inverse: if -1 then -5 impact) and lethality (direct: if -1 then -1 impact)
+  #coverage (-1...-5) impacts survivability (inverse: if -1 then -5 impact) and lethality (direct: if -1 then -1 impact)
   #terrain (-1...-5) impacts mobility and C2 (direct: if -1 then -1 impact)
   #hazard (-1...-5) impacts on personnel (direct: if -1 then -1 impact)
  exit